telerik/kendo-ui-core/docs-aspnet-mvc/helpers/editor/import-export.md

 %>
 ```

-**Step 2** In order for the tool to contact the server and export a file configure the `Proxy` method and optionally set up the name of the exported file with `FileName` method
+**Step 2** To enable the tool to contact the server and export a file, configure the `Proxy` method and, optionally, set up the name of the exported file through the `FileName` method.

 ###### Example